Honey Bee Swarms

 It’s quite common for people to assume that the honeybees are angry, scared, or in search of food when they begin to swarm.
 It can be intimidating, seeing a large group of bees buzzing and gathering as if something has disturbed their slumber.

 A swarm of honeybees is not a sign of anger, aggression, fear, or hunger.
 Rather, it’s a good sign.
-It essentially means that the colony is now strong enough to split up and spread their roots to fly to other locations.
+It essentially means that the colony is now strong enough to split up and spread its roots to fly to other locations.

 It all comes down to the head of the family, namely the queen.
 She’s the one who decides and initiates the swarm.
 There are, however, two different reasons why a honeybee queen decides to do this.